EdwardCyberSec/analyzing-network-attacks/README.md

 <h2>Identify the type of attack that may have caused this
 network interruption</h2>

-One possible reason for the website's connection timeout error message is a Denial of Service (DoS) attack.
-The logs indicate that the web server becomes unresponsive when inundated with an excessive number of SYN packet requests.
-This occurrence aligns with a specific type of DoS attack known as SYN flooding.
+One potential explanation for the website's connection timeout error message is a DOS attack.
+The logs show that the server stops responding after getting sent to many SYN packets.
+This event could be: a type of DOS attack called SYN flooding.

 <h2>Explain how the attack is causing the website malfunction</h2>

-When users attempt to connect to the web server, a three-way handshake process takes place using the TCP protocol.
-This handshake comprises three steps:
+When website visitors try to establish a connection with the web server, a three-way handshake occurs using the TCP protocol.
+Explain the three steps of the handshake:

-1. The source sends a SYN packet to the destination, requesting to initiate a connection.
+1. A SYN packet is sent from the source to the destination, requesting to connect.

-2. The destination responds to the source with a SYN-ACK packet, acknowledging the connection request and reserving resources for the upcoming connection.
+2. The destination replies to the source with a SYN-ACK packet to accept the connection request.
+The destination will reserve resources for the source to connect.

-3. The source acknowledges the permission to connect by sending a final ACK packet to the destination.
+3. A final ACK packet is sent from the source to the destination acknowledging the permission to connect.

-However, during a SYN flood attack, a malicious actor inundates the server with an excessive number of SYN packets simultaneously, depleting the available resources reserved for connections.
-Consequently, the server is left with no resources to handle legitimate TCP connection requests.

-As evident from the logs, the web server has been overwhelmed by the influx of SYN requests, rendering it unable to process further connection attempts from users.
-Consequently, visitors experience connection timeout errors, as the server is incapable of establishing new connections.
+However, when a malicious actor sends a large number of SYN packets all at once the server is not able to establish a SYN/ACK because of the overloading of SYN packets.
+Which causes the server to not be able to work as intended.
+The logs indicate that it was overloaded and was unable to accept legitimate SYN requests.
+This affects the server by not allowing anyone who receives a connection timeout error message into the server.